-Pursuant to the requirements of the Securities Act of 1933, this Amendment No. 2 to the registration statement on Form S-1 has been signed by the following persons in the capacities indicated.
+Pursuant to the requirements of the Securities Act of 1933, this Amendment No. 1 to the registration statement on Form S-1 has been signed by the following persons in the capacities indicated.

 Signature Title

-Chairman, President and Chief Executive Officer (Principal Executive Officer)
+John D. Craig Chairman, President and Chief Executive Officer (Principal Executive Officer)

-John D. Craig

 /s/ MICHAEL T. PHILION Executive Vice President-Finance Chief Financial Officer and Director (Principal Financial Officer)

 Michael T. Philion

-Vice President and Corporate Controller (Principal Accounting --- Officer)
+Vice President and Corporate Controller (Principal Accounting Officer)

-Jeffrey J. Petrick ,
+Jeffrey J. Petrick omeci

 Executive Vice President-North America Reserve Power and Worldwide Marketing and Director

-Charles K. McManus
+Charles K. McManus Worldwide Marketing and Director

 Executive Vice President-Administration and Director

 Richard W. Zuidema

 Director

 Eric T. Fry

 Director

 Howard I. Hoffen

-The undersigned, by signing his name hereto, does sign and execute this Amendment No. 2 to the registration statement on Form S-1 pursuant to the Power of Attorney executed by the above named directors and officers of the registrant and previously filed with the Securities and Exchange Commission on behalf of such directors and officers.
+The undersigned, by signing his name hereto, does sign and execute this Amendment No. 1 to the registration statement on Form S-1 pursuant to the Power of Attorney executed by the above named directors and officers of the registrant and previously filed with the Securities and Exchange Commission on behalf of such directors and officers.

-By: /s/ MICHAEL T. PHILION
+\By: /s/ MICHAEL T. PHILION Attorney-in-fact June 21, 2004

-Attorney-in-fact